 Running in environments with different distracting features may adversely affect running performance and injury risk, explains Herman.
 Sometimes these things cannot be helped, but you may be able to minimize potentially cumulative effects.
 For example, when running a new route in a chaotic environment such as during a destination marathon, you may want to skip listening to something which may require more attention like a new song playlist or a podcast.

 Herman's team will continue to investigate the potential relationship between distracted running and leg injuries, including the characteristics of runners who may be more or less susceptible to this effect, and any effect this relationship has on different training techniques that use auditory or visual cues.

 Looking for 100% all-natural foot and body products?
-Check out ReVigorate Foot massage in a bottle for tired and achy feet and ReVigorate Body massage in a bottle to help with the discomfort of sore muscles.
+Check out The Runner’s Choice foot care oil for tired and achy feet and ReliefMD body oil to help with the discomfort of sore muscles.
 Subscribe to our Trusted Health Club newsletter for more information about natural living tips, natural health, oral health and skincare.
-If you are looking for more health resources make sure to check out the Trusted Health Resources list.
+If you are looking for more health resources check out the Trusted Health Resources list.

 Founder Ray Spotts has a passion for all things natural and has made a life study of nature as it relates to health and well-being.
 Ray became a forerunner bringing products to market that are extraordinarily effective and free from potentially harmful chemicals and additives.
 For this reason Ray formed Trusted Health Products, a company you can trust for clean, effective, and healthy products.
 Ray is an organic gardener, likes fishing, hiking, and teaching and mentoring people to start new businesses.
 You can get his book for free, “How To Succeed In Business Based On God’s Word,” at www.rayspotts.com.